lykich99/dancer2_blog/README.md

     D. For access to /admin  I use Dancer2::Plugin::Passphrase.
        You have to create login and password and add to table users.
        You can make this uncomment route /secret in App.pm.

+    E. For the comment I use disqus.
+You can make account this <a href="https://disqus.com/">disqus</a> and change javascript code in the index.tt for you javacript code.